Skip to main content

 3

-Clicking a card opens the per-type detail (page snippets for Documents, Topic roster for Reviews, mini table preview for Discoveries, excerpt list for Research).
+Opening a card reveals the per-type detail: page snippets for documents, a Topic roster for Reviews, a mini table preview for Discoveries, one snippet per citation for web and database sources.
+Opening another card closes the first.

 4

-Find-in-chat scrolls the chat to where this source was used.
-Tap once to jump to the first occurrence; tap again to step to the next.
-The cursor wraps back to the first when you reach the end.
-The chip pulses on each hit; the panel stays open.
+Find in chat sits on the last snippet of an expanded card and scrolls the chat to where that source was used.
+Tap once to jump to the first occurrence, again to step to the next; the cursor wraps back to the start at the end.
+The marker in the answer flashes on each hit and the panel stays open.

 5